summa-dev/.github/profile/README.md

 Proving liabilities is tricker.

 The simplest solution would be opening up the database and disclosing every user-balance entry.
-The user can check if they have been included in the list so that the exchange is not understating their liabilities.
-This solution also prevents the exchange to add fake accounts with negative balances to understate their liabilities.

 By summing all the balances together and comparing the sum to the total assets of the exchange is possible to verify the solvency of the exchange.

-This Proof of Liability implementation is **credible** in the eye of customers but sacrifices the **secrecy** of the exchange's business data.
+This Proof of Liability implementation is **credible** in the eye of customers but sacrifices the **secrecy** of the exchange's (and its customers!)  data.

 <div align="center">
 <img src="https://github.com/pan-y-tomate/.github/blob/main/profile/tradeoff-1.png" width="700" align="center" />